OneUIProject/OneUI-Design-Library/README.md

 ## Installation
-I am currently using [Jitpack](https://jitpack.io/) to publish this library but this probably wont be permanent.
+I am currently using [Jitpack](https://jitpack.io/) to publish this library but this probably won't be permanent.

 1. Add jitpack to build.gradle (Project: ...)